arthur-vianaa/Portfolio/README.md

 ### Programa de Iniciação Científica Jr. (PIC)
 In 2022, I have been invited to an advanced mathematics program at a federal institution, enhancing my pre-calculus skills necessary to furtherly take Calculus and be profecient in math.

-### Exchange Program in Canada
+## Exchange Program in Canada
 During my junior year in high school, from September 2023 to June 2024, I participated in an exchange program in Canada, where I had the opportunity to engage into new academic, personal and cultural experiences, which changed me forever, including AP courses, learning a new instrument and engaging in intercultural events.
 As stated in my [personal essay](), the immersion into this new environment sparkled leadership skills and a high capacity for adaptation.

 ### AP Courses Taken
-In order to challenge myself academically, I took five Advanced Placement courses avaliable in my school, earning the AP Scholar Award with Distinction.
-This allowed me to engage with college-level contents and challenge me.
+In order to challenge myself academically, I took five Advanced Placement courses avaliable in my school, earning the [AP Scholar Award with Distinction]().
+This allowed me to engage with college-level contents and challenge me vehemently.
 1. **AP Calculus BC**
    - **Description**: With this course, I have engaged, for the first time, in differential and integral calculus, including limits, derivatives, integrals, polar functions, Taylor Series and others.
    - **Skills Acquired**: Calculus was the main course that opened my mind with problem-solving abilities and capacity of interdisciplinary asssociating other fields to mathematics (such as the entirety of mechanics, kinetics, populational growth and decay etc), besides of the enhancement of previous mathematical skills.